zowe/docs-site/docs/extend/extend-apiml/custom-metadata.md

 * **customMetadata.apiml.response.compressRoutes**

     When the customMetadata.apiml.response.compress parameter is set to `true`, this parameter allows the services to further limit the compressed routes.
 The parameter accepts [ant style](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/AntPathMatcher.html) routes deliminated by `,` .
 The expectation is to provide the absolute paths.
+In case relative paths are provided the starting / will be added.
+If you don't care about the beginning of the pattern, use **/{pathYouAreInterestedIn}

     **Examples**

     /service/** - Compress all paths starting with /service/ /service/api/v1/compress,/service/api/v1/custom-compress - Compress the specific two routes.
+    /\*\*/compress/\*\* - Compress all paths that contain compress as a specific path.